Photo credit: Dara Munnis

 Timetables and real-time info are available from the Dublin Bus website and mobile app.

-The closest Luas stations are Ballaly and Dundrum on the Green Line, but he prepared for a trek – each one is about half an hour on foot from the festival site.
+The closest Luas stations are Ballaly and Dundrum on the Green Line, but you will have to walk for about half an hour to the Marlay Park.
 You can check the Luas website for routes and timetables.

 Marathon Travel are running shuttle buses to Longitude from Custom House Quay in Dublin city centre.
 The buses leave every half hour between 1pm and 6pm inclusive, and can be booked in advance from the Marathon website.
 Return buses will depart from 10:30pm until midnight each evening and will work on a first come, first served basis.